CondeNast/atx-lunchnlearn/README.md

 Talk Topics
 -----------
 Talks are submitted via [issues][].
-They can be presentation videos you've seen online or something you want to present on.
+They can be presentation videos you've seen online, something you want to present on, or something that you'd like to learn more about.
 We'll decide day of what we want to cover from the backlog.

 ### Interval vs External Talks